microsoft/azure-pipelines-terraform/Tasks/TerraformTask/TerraformTaskV3/README.md

 - **Amazon Web Services connection (only if "aws" provider is selected)\*:** Select the AWS connection to use for managing the resources used by the plan, apply and destroy commands
 - **Google Cloud Platform connection (only if "gcp" provider is selected)\*:** Select the GCP connection to use for managing the resources used by the plan, apply and destroy commands

+Options specifc to  **custom**
+When selecting custom you can use any command that is supported natively by terraform.
+- **customCommand\*:** pass any command that is supported natively by terraform.

 ## Output Variables

 * **Terraform plan json file path:** This variable refers to the location of the terraform plan file in JSON format that was created.
-This file can be used by tasks which are written for tools such as [Open Policy Agent](https://www.openpolicyagent.org/docs/latest/terraform/)<br><br>Note: This variable will only be set if 'command' input is set to 'plan'.
+This file can be used by tasks which are written for tools such as [Open Policy Agent](https://www.openpolicyagent.org/docs/latest/terraform/)<br><br>Note: This variable will only be set if 'command' input is set to 'show'.
-* **Terraform output variables json file path:** The location of the JSON file which contains the output variables set by the user in the terraform config files.<br><br>Note: This variable will only be set if 'command' input is set to 'apply'.
+* **Terraform output variables json file path:** The location of the JSON file which contains the output variables set by the user in the terraform config files.<br><br>Note: This variable will only be set if 'command' input is set to 'output'.